-Three beneficiation techniques were studied in order to concentrate the REE in the Foxtrot sample, including Wilfley tabling, magnetic separation and flotation.
-The Wilfley tabling was used to test amenability to gravity concentration.
-Low Intensity Magnetic Separation (LIMS) was used to reject magnetite from the Wilfley concentrates.
-Flotation was tested both as a primary method of concentration for the Foxtrot sample and as a scavenging method to recover additional REE from the Wilfley tails.
+Three beneficiation techniques were studied in order to concentrate the REE in the Foxtrot sample, including Wilfley tabling, magnetic separation, and flotation.
 The work was preliminary in nature.

 The metallurgical process has been studied from initial recovery of a REE concentrate through to the purification of a leach solution and precipitation of a mixed product.
-Average recovery used in this PEA was 79%.
+Average recovery used in the July 15, 2012 PEA was 79%.
 These results show that conventional beneficiation methods may be used to recover the REE minerals.
 Additional testwork using more selective beneficiation or incorporation of cleaning steps in the circuit may improve recoveries.